rozensoftware/whip4brats/README.md

 Run the Whip4BratsGUI module and configure the parental settings, i.e.: the parent password, child account name and password (currently not used).
 (The application password is the password of the parent's account in the system or '1234' at the first start).
 A temporary password of '1234' will be created, which will be replaced with the password of the parent after it is configured on the Password Setup Screen.
+If for some reason you entered incorrect password, remove the key from the Windows registry as described below and restart the program.

 Important!
 The child's account should not be in the Administrator group of the computer, or the supervision will be possible to remove by the child.
 On the other hand, the parent account must belong to the computer Administrator group.
 Next, define the time when the child can play on the computer.
 There is an option which can deactivate time limits.

-Once you have made all the settings in the Whip4BratsGUI, you can start the service which can be done in Whip4BratsGUI app.
+Once you have made all the settings in the Whip4BratsGUI, you can start the service which can be done in Whip4BratsGUI app on Advanced Settings Page.
+(If the service did not start click the Start Service buttton again - to be fixed).

 To install (register) service manually run the below command with elevated privileges: